Conclusion:

 As believers we have not sufficiently guarded against beliefs creeping into the Church which are nowhere to be found within the scriptures.
 This needs to change.

-A more subjective evidence that John the Baptist's ministry would have been in place longer than six months, would be the clear impact which his ministry had throughout the region and indeed, throughout the Mediterranean world.
-The evidence is somewhat anecdotal, however the demand for a ministry of longer than six months is clearly present:
+● A more subjective evidence that John the Baptist's ministry would have been in place longer than six months, would be the clear impact which his ministry had throughout the region and indeed, throughout the Mediterranean world.
+The evidence is somewhat anecdotal, however the demand for a ministry which was longer than six months is clearly present:

 Some time after Messiah had already gathered His disciples, begun His ministry and was baptizing followers, John noted the following: